mijungi/dp_mac/README.md

 # dp_mac

-This repository contains an implementation of __DP-MAC: The Differentially Private Method of Auxiliary Coordinates for Deep Learning__, our submission to the Workshop on Privacy Preserving Machine Learning.
-The paper is available [HERE](https://ppml-workshop.github.io/ppml/papers/67.pdf) (soon to be updated)
+This repository contains an implementation of __DP-MAC: The Differentially Private Method of Auxiliary Coordinates for Deep Learning__, our submission to the Workshop on Privacy Preserving Machine Learning at NeurIPS2018.
+The paper is available [HERE] (soon to be updated).

 ## Setup